Real-time brain feedback can help people overcome anxiety

 Read the study at Translational Psychiatry.

-This Article was submitted by Shane Seger, on Wednesday, May 08, 2013.
+This article was submitted by Shane Seger on May 8, 2013.